Supergravity realisations of $\lambda$-models: Supergravity solutions

 \subsection{Solutions that mix ${\rm CS}^2_\lambda$ and ${\rm CS}^4_\lambda$}

 In this last section we construct solutions of the type-II supergravities which accommodate the content of $\lambda$-models of different kind.
-In particular we find backgrounds that mix the $\rm CS^2_\lambda$ and $\rm CS^4_\lambda$ models.
+In particular we find backgrounds that mix\footnote{The term ``mix'' refers to geometries whose internal part contains deformed spheres of different dimensions, in contrast to the examples discussed in the previous sections, where the deformed spheres have the same dimension.} the $\rm CS^2_\lambda$ and $\rm CS^4_\lambda$ models.

 \refstepcounter{subsubsection}